murraylab/gemmr/doc/quickstart.rst

     from gemmr import *

-Then, for CCA, only the number of features in each of the 2 datasets needs to be specified, e.g.
+Then, for CCA, only the number of features in each of the 2 datasets, as well as the powerlaw decay constant for the within-set principal component spectrum, need to be specified, e.g.

 .. ipython:: python
     :okwarning:

-    cca_sample_size(100, 50)
+    cca_sample_size(100, 50, -.8, -1.2)

 The result is a dictionary with keys indicating assumed ground truth correlations and values giving the corresponding sample size estimate.
-For PLS, in addition to the number of features in each dataset the powerlaw decay constant for the within-set principal component spectrum needs to be specified:
+For PLS, sample size can be calculated similarly:

 .. ipython:: python
     :okwarning: